When Fascists Come to Town, You Fight

 Moral myopia, however, is the far more dangerous consequence.
 The same First Amendment that protects flag burning, cross burning, picketing the dead soldier’s funeral, and displaying the swastika in front of Holocaust survivors also clears space in the Agora for David Duke and Richard Spencer and some young white guy wearing a black Nazi-era German motorcycle helmet and pounding a baseball bat on a black plastic battle shield.
 Try as we may to moralize about how some people deserve to be standing in the national town square while others do not, the fact that we allow fascists their fifteen minutes on that stage elevates their stature and provides them with a venue for recruiting that we would never offer to, say, al Quaeda or ISIS.
 They get to stand alongside our greatest orators, leaders, and moral exemplars.
 Our free speech laws thus unwittingly sanction a form of cultural reanimation that resurrects the ideological corpses of mortal enemies we once fought and defeated on the battlefield.
 Only in a country that easily forgets its history is such a spectacle possible.

 Defending the free speech rights of Nazis and white supremacists is not a rational response to evil; it is a leap of faith based on an article of faith, the First Amendment.
 On the other hand, confronting Nazis and the Klan in the streets is a rational response, given the history of our two most costly and consequential wars.
 When the fascists show up in your town, you fight them.
-This is what ordinary people understand, those of us without law degrees or highly attuned powers of moral abstraction.
-And in the upside-down world we now inhabit, the anarchists of Antifa seem to understand better than many of our politicians, pundits, and prognosticators that fighting fascism—actually fighting it—is still both common sense and morally correct.
+For all of their shortcomings, the anarchists of Antifa understand the threat of this fascist revival in our midst better than most of our politicians, pundits, and prognosticators.
+They know what many Americans also know, that fighting fascism—actually fighting it rather than hoping that it will go away on its own—is still both common sense and morally correct.